 I watch my husband pass out cookies and pastry cakes to the children; his grin is infectious.
 He will be a wonderful father.
 I can imagine that my father would approve of him.
 He would understand my love for the dandelion in the spring, for the shining boy with the bread.

 I try to imagine him here.
 My father always sang at the small festival the district held before the revolution.
 He would sing till the mockingjays listened, till everyone was silent.
 They would all listen to his songs of love and loss, and I would sit with him and sing, too.
 The songs he sang come back to me now.

 They had asked me to sing earlier, but I had politely refused, saying it was too early in the evening.
 A school concert was one thing, but this was another.
-You had to wait, my Daddy had said, until it got quiet.
+You had to wait, Dad had said, until it got quiet.
 When the whippoorwills started calling - that was when you pulled out the songs.

 Thom finds me standing off to the side and I follow him to the stage, picking up my skirt so I don't trip on the cinderblock steps.
 The band – a fiddle and a banjo and a mandolin, precious instruments to us – readies themselves, and I clear my throat.
 Someone provides a chair, and I make myself as comfortable as I can, then take a deep breath.
 My father's songs come flooding back.

 In that bright land to which I go…